cogini/ansible-role-elixir-release/README.md

 # Role Variables

+System used to build releases, either "mix" or "distillery".

+    elixir_release_release_system: "mix"

 Location of app to get release files.
 By default, it assumes that you have an `ansible` directory in your app source